-I am a great believer in happy accidents, as a matter of fact even for things that we think we might have a great deal of control over are accidents of sorts as they materialize with a separate set of energy at play than the ones that are being deliberated.
-While Patterns and Predispositions have always been a part of my works, the misstep or misalignment of a set algorithm offers a detour from the expected outcome and therefore bears artistic interest.
+I am a great believer in happy accidents!
+As a matter of fact even for things that we think we might have a great deal of control over are merely accidents.
+They materialize with a separate set of energy than the ones that are being deliberated.
+While Patterns and Predispositions have always been a part of my works, the misstep or misalignment of a set algorithm offers a detour from the expected outcome.
+And therein lies the scope of artistic possibilities.
 Precious Metal is a standalone sculptural piece with bold Coca Cola letters spelling out “Shared Wealth”.
-Like all works in “Fizzy Dreams”, these words are written in a familiar script, serving the purpose of mnemonic in the familiar landscape of consumerism.
+Like all works in “Fizzy Dreams”, these words are written in a familiar script.
+The style of lettering serves as a mnemonic in a familiar landscape of consumerism.
+“Fizzy Dreams in Percentages” that debuted at Maud Morgan Art Gallery in Cambridge, MA, tells a similar story.

 Curator’s note, Newark Museum